 Email Poem |

-Analysis and Comments on CHANGE
+Comments, Analysis, and Meaning on CHANGE

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem CHANGE here.